 - Basic procedures - such as encouraging employees to turn off lights and computers when leaving a room - can be very effective.
 Make sure you involve employees with proper training and motivation.

-- Make the most of simple automation options: for example, timer controls and ensuring that equipment automatically goes into energy-saving standby mode when not being used.
+- Make the most of simple automation options: for example, timer controls to switch off equipment automatically when not being used.
+Remember equipment often uses as much energy in stand-by mode as when it is in use.

 - Ensure that machinery is properly maintained and used.